 The main objective of exploratory research was to provide a starting point for acquiring knowledge into collective learning.
 Publications, media articles, original interviews, and other resources on a number of different topics in collective learning were analyzed.

 On a macro level, this information was used to study how organizations learn.
 On a micro level, information was uncovered around the development of big data tools enabling collective intelligence learning and sharing of social impact knowledge in rural development.

 The outcome of these tools is to bridge the knowledge divide between organizations (non-profit and non-governmental organizations) in the development sector.
 And thus, through our relationship to others, mediated by processes of intuition and transmission, we bring knowledge to life.

-Before attempting to solve this collective learning problem, we attempted to validate the original hypothesis:
+Before attempting to solve this collective learning problem, we attempted to validate our original hypothesis:

-There is no scalable method to share or access the solutions available to small-scale farm holders through the lens of a small-scale farmer.
+There is no scalable method to share or access the solutions available to small-scale farmers.

 We framed the research around three goals: